-We know that acne isn’t the easiest thing to overcome.
-It takes time, patience and (often) dedication to get it under control and put you on the road to recovery!
-We hear from Radiant Rebels, all the time, about their challenges, and one of the main topics we see all too frequently is chin and jawline (C&J) acne.
-Most often, the people we hear from have an awesome skin care routine in place, but they’re missing the bigger picture when it comes to this type of acne.
+Acne isn’t the easiest thing to overcome.
+It takes time, patience and dedication to get it under control.
+We regularly hear from customers about their challenges, and one of the main topics we see (all too frequently) is chin and jawline (C&J) acne.
+Most often, the people we hear from have an awesome skincare routine in place.
+The problem is that they’re missing the bigger picture when it comes to this specific type of acne.

-The good news is there are things you can do to really give your body the ability to tackle these breakouts!
+The good news?
+There are things you can do to really give your body the ability to tackle these breakouts!

-LADIES: this if why we often see breakouts in these areas when our friend comes for their monthly visit!
+LADIES: This is why we often see breakouts in these areas during our monthly visitor!
 To provide you with a visual understanding of what we’re talking about, Batty illustrates this point in our Skin Mapping Resource.

-Now that we know there’s a strong chance that hormones are behind those annoying bumps, let’s talk about ways to tackle them!
-Here’s eight common mistakes people make when trying to get rid of C&J Acne:
+Now that we know there’s a strong chance that hormones are behind these annoying bumps, let’s talk about ways to tackle them!
+Here are eight common mistakes people make when trying to get rid of C&J Acne:

 Mistake #1: Ignoring your dairy addictions